 \subsection{Tachyonic instability}

 So far, our consideration was limited to the homogeneous level.
-However, Fourier modes with finite wave number $k$ are generated (amplified) by the self-interactions of $\phi$.
+However, Fourier modes with finite wavenumber $k$ are generated (amplified) by the self-interactions of $\phi$.
 For our potential, tachyonic instability and parametric resonance can occur.
-A tachyonic part of the potential is generically expected for a plateau-type potential between the inflection point and the plateau.
-Parametric resonance happens because the effective mass of the finite momentum modes of $\phi$ has non-adiabatic time dependence around when the zero mode of $\phi$ passes the minimum of the potential.
+A tachyonic part of the potential is generally expected for a plateau-type potential between the inflection point and the plateau.
+Parametric resonance occurs because the effective mass of the finite momentum modes of $\phi$ has a non-adiabatic time dependence around when the zero mode of $\phi$ passes the minimum of the potential.
 These effects are well studied in the context of preheating after inflation.
 Since we are interested in the solutions with oscillations of $\phi$, these `non-perturbative' particle production effects are also important in our setup.
 In particular, the tachyonic instability is strong for the shape of our potential.

 There are also differences from preheating after inflation.
 First, $H$ oscillates around 0 in quasi-cyclic solutions, and its amplitude is suppressed by the cancellation between positive $\rho$ and negative $\rho_K$.
 Because of this, it is expected to be closer to the flat spacetime result.
-In particular, compared to the standard preheating, it is harder for unstable modes to exit the instability band because there is no net redshift nor blueshift due to Hubble expansion or contraction.
-The instability grows until the nonlinearity and backreaction to the background becomes non-negligible.
+In particular, compared to the standard preheating, it is harder for unstable modes to exit the instability band because there is no net redshift or blueshift due to Hubble expansion or contraction.
+The instability grows until the nonlinearity and the backreaction to the background become non-negligible.

 Second, the initial condition is different compared to the standard preheating.
-The initial condition for the background is given in eq.~\eqref{initial_condition}.
-We assume that the initial condition for the finite momentum modes are a vacuum-like state, so that we can use the same formula as in the standard preheating.
+The initial condition for the background is given in Eq.~\eqref{initial_condition}.
+We assume that the initial condition for the finite momentum modes is a vacuum-like state so that we can use the same formula as in the standard preheating.
 This is enough for our purpose since the tachyonic instability grows exponentially as a function of time, so the instability time scale is only logarithmically sensitive to the initial condition.